-The Upper School learning support programme partners with students, faculty and parents, to support those who have identified learning needs which extend beyond a typical classroom setting.
+The Upper School learning support programme partners with students, faculty and parents to support those who have identified learning needs which extend beyond a typical classroom setting.

-Learning support teachers introduce strategies that assist students in achieving their potential.
+Learning support teachers introduce and reinforce strategies to assist students in achieving their potential.
 Such strategies may address study skills, efficient time management, systems of organization, differentiated content review and social and emotional wellness.
 With faculty, learning support teachers consult and collaborate, share interventions and scaffold curriculum.